Inference

 Model availability

-If a selected model is temporarily rate-limited or unavailable behind the managed inference route, LLMBase returns an OpenAI-compatible error such as model_rate_limited or retries through eligible same-model routing where supported.
-This is separate from the account-level concurrency, balance, and spend-cap gates above.
+If a selected model is temporarily rate-limited or unavailable, LLMBase returns an OpenAI-compatible error such as model_rate_limited or server_error.
+This is separate from the account-level concurrency, balance, and spend-cap limits above.

-For streaming requests, a temporary model backend failure can return:
+For streaming requests, temporary model unavailability can return: